bekk/aws-workshop/README.md

     This will setup a `cloudlabs` profile, using the `cloudlabs-common` session.
 Later, we'll add additional profiles using the same session.

 4. We can use the CLI to call the Security Token Service (STS) and retrieve information about the current user.
-Run: `aws sts get-caller-identity --profile profile`.
+Run: `aws sts get-caller-identity --profile cloudlabs`.
 You should get `UserId`, `Account` and `Arn` in the output.

 ## Terraform